-Prairie Land Electric Cooperative, Inc. is a member-owned full service rural electric cooperative serving approximately 24,000 customers in parts of 18 Northern Kansas Counties.
-Headquartered in Norton, Kansas, Prairie Land Electric's 86 employees maintain and operate almost 7000 miles of line.
+Prairie Land Electric Cooperative, Inc. is a member-owned, not-for-profit, full-service rural electric cooperative serving almost 14,000 members with over 24,000 meters in parts of 18 Northern Kansas Counties.
+Headquartered in Norton, Kansas, Prairie Land Electric has more than 80 full-time employees that maintain and operate nearly 7000 miles of line.

 14935 US Hwy 36, P.O.
 Box 360

 Concordia, KS 66901

 Our offices are open from 8:00 a.m. - 5:00 p.m.
 Monday through Friday.